Our vision

 Promotion of diversity and inclusion

 Morinaga Milk has held briefings at business sites nationwide to ensure that all employees properly understand and implement diversity and inclusion.
-Since 2017, Morinaga Milk has held an annual diversity forum together with other food product companies at least once a year.
+Since FY 2017, Morinaga Milk has held an annual diversity forum together with other food product companies at least once a year, and in FY 2023, in addition to a lecture on the theme of "Why Does the Company Need Diversity?
+What Can We Do about This?,” we held a career seminar for female employees and a seminar about LGBTQ.

 Co-ALIVE, Joint Project by Food Product Companies